-Upon expiry of the slice deregistration inactivity timer, the AMF removess the S-NSSAI from the Allowed NSSAI over the access typeby sending the CONFIGURATION UPDATE COMMAND message to the UE(s) with the new Allowed NSSAI if the UE supports network slice usage control.
+Upon expiry of the slice deregistration inactivity timer, the AMF removes the S-NSSAI from the allowed NSSAI over the access type.
+In addition, the AMF may send the CONFIGURATION UPDATE COMMAND message to the UEs with the new allowed NSSAI.

-If the UE supports network slice usage control, the AMF provides on-demand NSSAI in the Configured NSSAI to the UE in the REGISTRATION ACCEPT message or in the UE Configuration Update Command message.
-The on-demand NSSAI consists of one or more configured S-NSSAIs.

-NOTE: Network slice usage control feature is not supported in roaming scenarios.
+NOTE: The network slice usage control feature is not supported in roaming scenarios.

 Editor’s note [CR#5657, WID: eNS_Ph3]: The de-registration inactivity timer per network slice may not be included in the on-demand NSSAI depending on stage-2 requirement.